 Pets often have surprisingly unpredictable tastes when it comes to what they'll try to nosh on.
 Don't think that because a previous four-footed friend turned up his or her nose at a certain food, your new guy or gal won't want to sample it.

-Curious cats and daring dogs may try to explore your home's plumbing facilities, often in search of an after dinner drink.
-Eau de toilette is not the healthiest beverage, though, due to the presence of bacteria and poisonous harmful cleaning agents.
+Curious cats and daring dogs may try to explore your home's plumbing facilities, often in search of an after-dinner drink.
+Eau de toilet is not the healthiest beverage, though, due to the presence of bacteria and poisonous cleaning agents.
 There is also a chance that Bootsy or Bangles might fall in.
 Equip all toilet seats with lid locks, which will proclaim "Keep out!" more effectively than your scolding can.
 And make a dish of clean drinking water available at all times.